Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
-They and their nominators will get slashed by losing a percentage of their bonded/staked DOT.
+They and their nominators will get slashed by losing a percentage of their bonded/staked SOLAR.

-Any slashed DOT will be added to the [Treasury](learn-treasury).
+Any slashed SOLAR will be added to the [Treasury](learn-treasury).
 The rationale for this (rather than burning or distributing them as rewards) is that slashes may then be reverted by the Council by simply paying out from the Treasury.
 This would be useful in situations such as a faulty runtime causing slashing or forcing validators offline through no fault of their own.
 In the case of